 Shedding Light on Environmental Violence in North America

-Goal: Support the leadership of Indigenous women and girls who are resisting violence in their communities caused by the presence of oil, gas, mining and fracking industries in North America through the creation and dissemination of a report and toolkit featuring community-driven solutions to environmental violence, and a series of teach-ins in impacted communities across the continent.
+Goal: Support the leadership of Indigenous women and girls who are resisting violence in their communities caused by the presence of oil, gas, mining and fracking industries in North America through the creation and dissemination of a resource featuring community-driven solutions to environmental violence, and a series of teach-ins in impacted communities across the continent.

-Impact: With the resources and tools included in the Violence on the Land, Violence on our Bodies report and toolkit, Indigenous women and young people impacted by fracking, oil, gas and mining are able to document environmental violence in their territories, educate their communities and the public about these impacts, lead culturally-appropriate resistance efforts, and use nation-specific remedies to heal from this violence.
+Impact: With the resources and tools included in the Violence on the Land, Violence on our Bodies report and toolkit, Indigenous women and young people impacted by fracking, oil, gas and mining are document environmental violence in their territories, educate their communities and the public about these impacts, lead culturally-appropriate resistance efforts, and use nation-specific remedies to heal from this violence.
 The report, toolkit, Environmental Assessment, resource database and more can be found at landbodydefense.org.